enasequence/gff3tools/docs/0003_validation_engine.md

 - **Enabling Comprehensive Validation:** Supporting both syntax and semantic validations that may require accumulated state.
 - **Improving Extensibility and Maintainability:** Making it easier to add new semantic validation rules and manage existing ones without modifying core reader or converter logic.

 The rationale behind the chosen design emphasizes a clear separation of concerns, flexibility, and performance.
 By introducing a dedicated engine, we can decouple semantic validation logic from data reading, making the system more modular and testable.
-The design allows for both immediate syntactic and deferred semantic validation, accommodating various validation requirements efficiently.
+The design allows for both immediate syntactic and deferred semantic validation.

 # Usage Guidelines

-The Validation Engine will be used internally by various readers/converters to ensure data quality.

 **Integration with Readers/Converters:**
 - Readers/converters will be modified to instantiate and use the `ValidationEngine`.